jaanga/terrain-plus/cookbook/read-hgt-files/readme.md

 * Source code on GitHub: [github.com/jaanga]( https://github.com/jaanga/terrain-plus/tree/gh-pages/cookbook/read-hgt-files "View the files as source code." ) <scan style=display:none ><< You are now probably here.</scan>

 Jaanga web log: [jaanga.com]( http://jaanga.com )

-## Credits

-Thanks to GeoffMc and BradHards for helping with the 'big endian' issue.
-Thanks to radouxju for the nice link on alternative solutions.
-Thanks to Ryan for the byte swapping routine from here: http://stackoverflow.com/questions/7869752/javascript-typed-arrays-and-endianness

 ## Copyright Notice and License